Biometric Authentication

 Biometric gadgets that use chemicals

-Genetic material is used in DNA (deoxyribonucleic acid) matching to identify a person.
+Genetic material is used in DNA (deoxyribonucleic acid) matching to identify person.

 Subjects are identified via retina scans, which examine the arrangement of blood vessels in the back of their eyes.

-Iris identification uses a photograph of a person’s iris to identify them.
+Iris identification uses photograph of person’s iris to identify them.

-Fingerprint scanning is a method of identifying persons by their fingerprints.
+Fingerprint scanning is method of identifying persons by their fingerprints.

 The distances between various elements of the hand, such as finger length, finger breadth, and the contour of the troughs between the knuckles, are measured.